SemanticMediaWiki/SemanticMediaWiki/docs/CONTRIBUTING.md

 ### Provide translations

 * You may help us by providing software translations via [translatewiki.net][twn].
 See their [progress-statistics][twn-smw] to find out if there is still work to do for your language.
 * You may also help up provide translations for important pages on the Semantic MediaWiki homepage.
-See the [info page][smw-trans] for furhter information
+See the [info page][smw-trans] for further information

 ### Provide patches